Screening for Autism Spectrum Disorder (ASD) in Adults

 Overview

 This workshop will provide an introduction to screening adults for autism spectrum disorder (ASD) and determining when to refer for a more comprehensive assessment.
 The presenter will discuss how to take a history, preferably including parents and/or a partner/significant other, administration of rating scales, and consideration of co-occurring and rule-out diagnoses.
 The lack of research on gender and ethnicity in ASD assessment will be noted, along with the general lack of research on adult diagnosis.
+The presenter will conclude with a brief review of autism documentation requirements of the Delaware Division of Developmental Disabilities Services (DDDS).

 Learning Objectives